exygy-design/hsa-docs/current-back.md

 * Contact information
 * Notification of bidding or funding opportunities

 > "There are a bunch of things we haven’t thought through in ways people interact with us.
-One of the things is we get tons of calls to ask about people’s hours and where they are, whether their checks have been cut, their hours reported." - Executive Leadership
+One of the things is we get tons of calls to ask about people's hours and where they are, whether their checks have been cut, their hours reported." - *Executive Leadership*

 The technology HSA employees have available is difficult to use (eg: RedDot, VPN).
 Some HSA employees recognise the value technology could have in reducing human error and thus allowing them to do their job more efficiently and effectively.
 However, learning and agreeing to use the existing system is uneven across the Agency.

-**What We Heard from HSA Employees:** **RedDot is difficult to use.**
+**What We Heard from HSA Employees:**
+**RedDot is difficult to use.**

-> "The overwhelming message is that what we are using sucks (to publish information on the website / content management)." -IT Leadership
+> "The overwhelming message is that what we are using sucks (to publish information on the website / content management)." *-IT Leadership*

-> "Reddot is very difficult to understand even though they (staff) go to training; mistakes are made." -Executive Leadership
+> "Reddot is very difficult to understand even though they (staff) go to training; mistakes are made." *-Executive Leadership*

 **Staff has Limited Tech Skills**

 > "An issue is there are many Programs.
-The level of interest and awareness varies; skills of staff to use basic elements is very uneven."-Executive Leadership
+The level of interest and awareness varies; skills of staff to use basic elements is very uneven."*-Executive Leadership*

-> "We have technically limited staff.
-(Who) don’t know a lot of different tech platforms; adept workers, but had never heard of Doodle* (an online scheduling tool) and I was baffled by it." -Program Leader
+> "We have technically limited staff. **(**Who**)** don’t know a lot of different tech platforms; adept workers, but had never heard of Doodle* (an online scheduling tool) *and I was baffled by it."* *-Program Leader*

 > "I get a question every day.
-It’s ‘how do I print?’
-Or ‘how do I get on the intranet?" -Program Staff
+It's ‘how do I print?’
+Or ‘how do I get on the intranet?" *-Program Staff*

 **Fear of Change**

-> "There are a lot of things difficult to navigate for (staff) who (are) already resistant to technology." -Program Staff
+>"There are a lot of things difficult to navigate for (staff) who (are) already resistant to technology." *-Program Staff*

 **VPN is too Restrictive**

-> "If you access the system through your phone your access is limited… can’t access policies or connect internally to our system… it’s a huge issue to me. “-Program Staff
+> "If you access the system through your phone your access is limited… can’t access policies or connect internally to our system... it’s a huge issue to me. *"-Program Staff*

 > "I would love to see VPN go away–or not being pushed offline.
-I spent half of the day at home trying and I can’t get on and I have wi-fi." -Program Staff*
+I spent half of the day at home trying and I can’t get on and I have wi-fi." *-Program Staff*

 > "(HSA Staff) have a hard time getting access outside of the building.
 The VPN drops off.
-We have access issues.We don’t have a lot of control over it “ -Program Leader
+We have access issues.We don't have a lot of control over it *"-Program Leader*

 **Community Based Organization (CBOs) Needs**